lazy-electron-consulting/renogy-exporter/README.md

 - run `./renogy-exporter config.yaml`
 - see your metrics via http

-See `renogy.yaml` for an example of the config syntax that works for me.
+See `configs/` for an example of the config syntax.

 ## Releasing